Salvador

 moved from Figueres to the castle in Pubol which he

-1984 a fire broke out in his bedroom under unclear circumstances--possibly
+In 1984 a fire broke out in his bedroom under unclear

-attempt by a greedy caretaker, possibly simple negligence
+possibly a murder attempt by a greedy caretaker, possibly

-by his staff-- but in any case Dalí was rescued
+simple negligence by his staff-- but in any case Dalí

-and returned to Figueres where a group of his friends,
+was rescued and returned to Figueres where a group

 There